nuitrcs/AI_Week_Topic_Modeling/exercises/exercise2.md

 ## 💡 Tips

 - Preprocessing is often an important step.
 Explore the raw text data first and check to see if there are texts that are empty, full of blanks, or too short that it doesn't have any meaningful content.
-If so, you can write code (like in our example notebooks) to remove rows of your dataframe that don't have meaningful content.
+If so, you can write code (like in our `supplementary_code.ipynb` notebook) to remove rows of your dataframe that don't have meaningful content.
 - Topic modeling is often exploratory — it's okay to not find perfect topics on the first try!
 - Use visual tools (like `.visualize_topics()` in BERTopic) to understand your results.